GarwelGarwel/SpaceAge/README.md

 Space Age doesn't change anything in the universe, so it shouldn't affect save games.

-The mod has issues with Kerbal Construction Time, which handles technology discoveries and facility upgrades in its own way.
+The mod has minor issues with Kerbal Construction Time, which handles technology discoveries and facility upgrades in its own way.
+Simply disable or manually delete these entries.

 **License**